- Diversity: How we can build a more racially diverse community of employees, students and teachers.

 This training will be ongoing and will be compulsory for all new members of staff.

-Future plans include a commitment to addressing ableism, ageism, and all forms of gender and sex discrimination in our recruitment.
+We are committed to addressing ableism, ageism, and all forms of gender and sex discrimination in our recruitment.

 For an organization to change there needs to be a collective shift of individual minds.
 To that end, we have sought to educate ourselves – individually and as a team – by introducing a regular discussion group – sharing and learning from resources such as books talks, seminars, podcasts, articles, documentaries and films.